-- (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(f). - (iii) Unconditional discounts must be taken into account for evaluation purposes; and - (iv) Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected - (b) evaluate each bidder's ability to execute the contract. - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- - (a) officials from departments requiring the goods or services; and - (b) at least one supply chain management practitioner of Mogale City Local Municipality.
+- A bid evaluation committee must - - (a) evaluate bids in accordance with - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(h). - (iii) Unconditional discounts must be taken into account for evaluation purposes; and - (iv) Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected. - (b) evaluate each bidder's ability to execute the contract. - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears for more than three months. - (d) Verify if the recommended bidder is not in the employ of the state through the National Treasury's Central Supplier Database. - (e) SCM Official Verify as practically as possible the submitted references, for only preferred bidders. - (f) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- - (a) officials from departments requiring the goods or services. - (b) at least one supply chain management practitioner of Mogale City Local Municipality. - (c) The appointed bid evaluation committee and relevant user department must perform general acceptability, technical/functional and price evaluation of the bids.

-29. Bid adjudication committees
+29. Bid adjudication committees.

-- (1) A bid adjudication committee must - - (a) consider the report and recommendations of the bid evaluation committee; and - (b) either - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of at least four senior managers of Mogale City Local Municipality which must include -
+- (1) A bid adjudication committee must - (i) consider the report and recommendations of the bid evaluation committee; and - (b) either - - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement. - 2) A bid adjudication committee must consist of at least four senior managers of Mogale City Local Municipality which must include -